 Now let us study the scenario concept.
 The scenario gives us in-depth knowledge required for testing a particular functionality of a software product.

 The Scenario is one of the essential parts of the Gherkins Structure.
-Each Scenario starts with “Scenario” Keyword.
-Every feature will have the number of scenarios and every Scenario will have the number of steps.
+Each Scenario starts with the “Scenario” Keyword.
+Every feature will have a number of scenarios and every Scenario will have a number of steps.